ReubenUKGB/ready-or-not-realistic-screen-effects/README.md

 **Q:** Is this mod compatible with other mods?

-**A:** This mod will override any mod that modifies post-processing assets, camera assets, camera blueprints and weapon blueprints, depending on the load order.
+**A:** This mod will override any mod that modifies post-processing assets, camera assets, camera blueprints, weapon blueprints and widget blueprints, depending on the load order.

 ## Note